mjansons/beauty-salon/README.md

 -   Role Management: Supports three different user roles: client, specialist, and owner.
 -   Appointment Scheduling: Allows users to schedule and manage appointments.
 -   Business and Specialities Management: Users can add businesses and define specialities.
+-   Specialists can build their own reputation while operating in various businesses.
 -   Database Management: Includes migrations for database schema management and seeding with initial data.
 -   Development and Testing: Comprehensive scripts for running development servers and tests.